techhbuddy/News-Agregator/README.md

-# Full-Stack News Aggregator Platform
+# NewsFusion : Full-Stack News Aggregator Platform

 Just launched: A smart, scalable platform that automatically scrapes real-time news, analyzes it using NLP, and organizes it for end users — all secured with JWT-based authentication.